Use Gradle with JFrog CLI

 Important Notes

 • Build-info publishing: Using --build-name and --build-number only collects build info.
-Publish with jf rt build-publish <name> <number>.
+Publish with jf rt build-publish <name> <number> (jf rt is the legacy Artifactory namespace; the command works in all current CLI versions).

 • Gradle tasks: All standard Gradle tasks and flags work (clean, build, test, -x, -b, and others).